HowProgrammingWorks/DataTypes/Exercises.en.md

 ## Types

+4. Count different type values in array.

-4. Prepare array with values of different type.
+- Prepare array with values of different types, for example:
+`[true, 'hello', 5, 12, -200, false, false, 'word']` but preferably longer and more varied.
-5. Prepare collection (object) with type names as keys and `0` as values,
-example: `{ number: 0, string: 0 }` and so on for all types.
+- Prepare collection-object (hash) with type names as keys and `0` as values, for example: `{ number: 0, string: 0, boolean: 0 }`
-6. Iterate array with `for..of` loop and increment occurrence counter there to get collection of types occurrences count for all types in array.
+- Iterate array with `for..of` loop and increment occurrence counter there to get collection of types occurrences count for all types in array.
-7. Modify this example: remove all keys from initial collection literal and add all keys dynamically from the loop.
+- Modify this example: remove all keys from initial collection literal and add all keys dynamically from the loop.